rwblokzijl/stablecoin-survey/paper.md

 with guarantees about price stability.
 Though this is much more difficult to get working securely [@In_stability_for_the_Blockchain], the benefit of these coins to society might be much greater than that of any centralised currency.

-Separate from the issue of price stable currency, many decentralised stablecoins have shown decentralised alternatives to mechanisms like contracts for difference [TODO cite something].
-Even if these mechanisms don't end up working for stablecoins in the long term, they still mark an important step in the world of Decentralised Finance (DeFi).

 ## Related Work